cthiriet/chatdocs/README.md

 <img src="assets/chatdocs.svg" alt="Image description" height="100"/>

-ChatDocs is an open-source project that enables you to ask questions about your documentation and receive real-time answers.
-All you need to do is index your online documentation and deploy the web application, and you're ready to go!
+ChatDocs is an open-source project that enables you to ask questions about your online documentation and receive real-time answers.

+How it works:

+1. Index your documentation 📝
+2. Deploy the web application 🚀
+3. Ask questions 🤔

 ![Stripe Atlas Showcase](assets/stripe-atlas-showcase.png)